fasterthanlime/semester-project/report.md

 [^2]: rock uses the Boehm garbage collector: <http://www.hpl.hp.com/personal/Hans_Boehm/gc/>

+### Conversion

+When generic variables are used in a match, or explicitly cast to a non-generic type[^3], some pointer trickery is required in the generated C code.
+For example, a casting a generic parameter named value of type T to an integer type would look like this:

+\input{excerpts/pointer-dance.c.tex}

+[^3]: Note that explicit casts from generic types to non-generic types
+      are unsafe and generally regarded as bad practice.
+Using a match is a much safer way to deal with generic values.

 ### Performance problems

 The current implementation of generics suffers from a few performance problems.